hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/matchmaking/3-api-calls.md

 ﻿---
 title: "Api Calls"
-metaTitle: "Functions to call our Hasura backend | Hasura GraphQL Tutorial"
+metaTitle: "Functions to call our Hasura backend | GraphQL Unity Hasura Tutorial"
 metaDescription: "With a few well-designed functions, we would be able to communicate effectively with our backend"
 ---